 This post contains affiliate links.

-UC: What are your favorite crochet books in your collection?
+UC: What are your favorite crochet and knitting books – besides yours! – in your collection?

 UC: Do you have any crafty blogs or websites you visit regularly for inspiration or community?